 Natural change (births, deaths and ageing)

-The starting point for producing the estimates is the resident population from 30 June of the previous year.
+In the standard full-year method, the starting point for producing the estimates is the resident population from 30 June of the previous year.
 This population is aged on by one year.
 Births during the 12-month period are added to the population, while deaths during this period are removed according to recorded age, sex and usual area of residence.

-Adjustments to the population estimates are made for some special population groups that are not captured by the usual internal or international migration estimates: members of the armed forces and prisoners.
+In the standard full-year method, adjustments to the population estimates are made for some special population groups that are not captured by the usual internal or international migration estimates: members of the armed forces and prisoners.
 These populations have specific age structures, which remain fairly constant over time so are not aged-on with the rest of the population.
 Such populations are referred to as static populations.

-The cohort component method has seven stages:
+The cohort component method has seven stages, which are:

 - stage one: take the resident population of the previous year on 30 June and remove the static populations (prisoners, home and foreign armed forces)